 An empty $raw_event field will make all output modules ineffective.

 $Hostname is now a core field.
 This means that client operating systems should be able to resolve 127.0.0.1 into a specific name.
 If the operating system cannot properly resolve it, the name should be added to the hosts file.

 The im_msvistalog module now processes EventData and Userdata fields, creating the appropriate structures in the answer structure.

-Hopefully changes to your configuration are easy and quick to apply, and you’ll be able to upgrade from NXLog Enterprise Edition 5 to NXLog Enterprise Edition 6 smoothly to benefit from all of the new features.
+Hopefully changes to your configuration are easy and quick to apply, and soon after downloading NXLog Enterprise Edition you’ll be able to upgrade NXLog Enterprise Edition 5 to NXLog Enterprise Edition 6 smoothly to benefit from all of the new features.
 Remember, in case of any unexpected system behavior please contact us.

 NXLog Ltd. develops multi-platform log collection tools that support many

 different log sources, formats, transports, and integrations.
 The tools help

 administrators collect, parse, and forward logs so they can more easily

 respond to security issues, investigate operational problems, and analyze